 Lift unjustified restrictions to stimulate job creation

-UNI-Europa and Eurociett stress that lifting of unjustified restrictions and prohibitions on the use of temporary agency work is essential to enable job creation.
+UNI-Europa and Eurociett stress that lifting of unjustified restrictions and prohibitions on the use of temporary agency work, while ensuring their full employment protection, has a potential for job creation.
 Research shows that since the low point of the economic crisis in 2009, the sector has provided up to mid 2011 at least 900,000 new jobs on top of the 3 million agency workers that have remained employed throughout the downturn.
 This builds on the 1.3 million new jobs in the industry during the period from 2002 to 2007.
 Unjustified restrictions to the supply of temporary agency workers should be removed to fully take advantage of the jobs the sector can create.

 Annex I